EMBRAER S A : Boeing says it will need to borrow more money on coronavirus fallout | MarketScreener

 NO EMBRAER DEAL

-The company also canceled a $4.2 billion (3.4 billion pounds) deal for Embraer SA's commercial aviation division over the weekend, prompting the Brazilian company to initiate arbitration.
+The company also canceled a $4.2 billion deal for Embraer SA's commercial aviation division over the weekend, prompting the Brazilian company to initiate arbitration.

 Earlier in the meeting, Calhoun said the company's negotiation for Embraer's regional jet-making division was no longer helpful.